Skip to content

 On November 5, 2017, House Speaker Jeff Hoover resigned from his leadership position after acknowledging he settled sexual harassment claims from one of his staffers.
 Hoover denied the charges but said he sent inappropriate consensual text messages.

-November 5, 2019, Kentuckians voted.
-The predictions were about 31% of the 3,451,537 voters would turn out, the same as 2015.
-Kentucky had some of the most restrictive laws in the country pertaining to early voting, absentee voting, and the times polls closed on Election Day.
-Kentucky is one of nine states that do not allow either early in-person or absentee voting by mail without an accepted excuse.
+On November 5, 2019, Kentuckians voted.
+Pollsters predicted 31% of the 3,451,537 voters would turn out, the same as in 2015.
+Kentucky had some of the most restrictive laws in the country about early voting, absentee voting, and the times’ polls closed.
+Kentucky is one of nine states that only allow early in-person or absentee ballots by mail with an accepted excuse.
 However, the shutdowns forced them to be flexible.

 November 5, 2019, Andy Beshear defeated Governor M. Bevin to become Kentucky’s 63rd governor.
-Beshear campaigned on day one he would disband the Kentucky Board of Education and replace them with what he claimed would be individuals who care more about children than pushing charter schools.
+Beshear campaigned he would disband the Kentucky Board of Education and replace them with individuals who cared more about children than pushing charter schools.